farmOS/farmOS/docs/development/module/fields.md

 /**
  * Implements hook_farm_entity_bundle_field_info().
+ * NOTE: Replace 'mymodule' with the module name.
  */
 function mymodule_farm_entity_bundle_field_info(EntityTypeInterface $entity_type, $bundle) {
   $fields = [];

-  // Add a new string field to Input Logs. if ($entity_type->id() == 'log' && $bundle == 'input') {
+  // Add a new string field to Input Logs. 'log' specifies the entity type and
+  // 'input' specifies the bundle. if ($entity_type->id() == 'log' && $bundle == 'input') {
+    // Options for the new field.
+See Field options below.
     $options = [
       'type' => 'string',
       'label' => t('My new field'),